kamranghz/ITI1121-2025/Lecture-08/README.md

-<<<<<<< HEAD
-ITI1121 - Introduction to Computing II
-University of Ottawa

-This repository contains source code, examples, and exercises related to ITI1121 - Introduction to Computing II.
-It serves as a learning resource for students to explore concepts in object-oriented programming, data structures, and algorithm design.

-Feel free to explore and contribute!
 =======
-# 📌 ITI1121 - Lecture 08: Object-Oriented Programming Concepts
+# ITI1121 - Lecture 08: Object-Oriented Programming Concepts

 Welcome to **Lecture 08** of the **ITI1121-2025** course.
 This lecture focuses on fundamental Object-Oriented Programming (OOP) concepts, including **Abstraction, Polymorphism, and Upcasting/Downcasting**.
 The code examples provided in this repository will help reinforce these concepts through practical Java implementations.